eicket/myWSJTEncoder/README.md

 javafx.web.jar
 as well as charm-glisten-6.0.6.jar

-And finally, the app can be started up as follows
+The Java app can be started up as follows : java --module-path "{your path to Java FX}\openjfx-15.0.1_windows-x64_bin-sdk\javafx-sdk-15.0.1\lib" --add-modules javafx.controls,javafx.fxml -Djava.util.logging.config.file=console_logging.properties -jar "dist\myWSJTEncoder.jar"

-java --module-path "{your path to Java FX}\openjfx-15.0.1_windows-x64_bin-sdk\javafx-sdk-15.0.1\lib" --add-modules javafx.controls,javafx.fxml -Djava.util.logging.config.file=console_logging.properties
+Two more Java apps are provided to display the Gaussian smoothed pulse and the Frequency deviation per mode.

 ## Some further useful reading :